-Families looking for some new movies to watch with the kids can enjoy IMAX documentaries from the comfort of your own home, thanks to the Montreal Science Centre.
+Families looking for some new movies to watch with the kids can enjoy IMAX documentaries from the comfort of their own home, thanks to the Montreal Science Centre.
 For a mere $1.31 (films can cost up to $2.99), families can take in one of eight documentaries listed below:

 Mummies: Secrets of the Pharaohs is a documentary that looks at how researchers are trying to put together clues about mummies and how they lived in ancient times.